Date: 10/05/2019 | Energy & Natural Resources, Environment & Regulation, Infrastructure & Projects

 Towards the end of last year, Scottish Renewables partnered with the Advanced Forming Research Centre at Strathclyde University in hosting a seminar on Unlocking Value in End of Life Assets.
 We heard presentations from speakers representing different parts of the circular economy effort in renewables, including a research group at Strathclyde working on the recycling of composite materials used for wind turbine components, and a start-up business already out there working on the refurbishment of plant, either to preserve its lifespan in situ or for installation in new developments.

 We also heard from Zero Waste Scotland, a Scottish Government-funded organisation which works to further the government’s environmental strategy by increasing the value placed on resources and reducing waste, about public help available for business initiatives which meet these goals.

 With the myriad issues facing the renewables sector just now, including ever increasing competition in the energy market and the public subsidy regime becoming more restrictive, renewables businesses of every size will be looking to prioritise finding efficiencies and reducing costs in their business model.
 The circular economy represents an opportunity to do not only that, but to increase the environmental benefit that the industry as a whole creates.

 Davidson Chalmers Stewart has significant experience in renewable energy.
-Please get in touch with Kenneth Law if you require advice on any aspect of the above.
+Please get in touch with a member of the team if you require advice on any aspect of the above.